anchetaWern/anchetawern.github.io/source/_posts/2014-06-12-things-i-learned-on-my-third-job.markdown

 Its been 3 months since I joined [Islick Media](http://islickmedia.com/), a Web Development shop based in Palm Desert, California.
 Just like with my previous jobs I work for them as a remote worker.
 In this blog post I'll be sharing some of the things I've learned on the job.

+###Synxis

+Synxis is a reservation system.
+Its a pain in the neck to work with this one.
+Any code which has something to do with their reservation features are not accessible.
+At most you can only update the HTML for the header and footer part of the page.
+Uploading new files is also painful as you either have to install Java so you can run their image uploader or suck it up and upload files one by one.

 ###Wordpress Theme Customization API